WSIB First Aid Program Changes 2026

 March 2026 – The Society received confirmation of our successful application at the end of March 2026.

-Summer 2026 – The new first aid program is expected to launch to the public.
+June 22, 2026 – The new first aid program launched to the public.

 Where can I get more information?